LG Targets Gamers With 120Hz Dolby Vision for C1 and G1 TVs | Digital Trends

-LG is going after gamers with new features for its C1 and G1 series OLED TVs aimed at offering the best possible visual experience.
+LG is going after gamers with new features for its C1 and G1 series OLED TVs that are aimed at offering the best possible visual experience.

 In an announcement on Monday, June 28, the Korean tech company said its latest firmware (03.15.27) makes LG’s C1 and G1 TVs the first in the world to support Dolby Vision HDR at 4K 120Hz on select gaming platforms.